Mobile App CI/CD Pipeline

 - Release Control: Manual triggers for major deployments keep things safe.

 - CI Image Maintenance: Update the CI image regularly with newer dependencies and tools.
+After the React Native 0.84 upgrade, stale Node/Xcode images are a likely source of broken builds.

 - Code Signing: Make sure iOS builds have proper code signing set up.